 The use of frankincense as a natural resin is very often mentioned in written sources, whether they are works relating to ancient languages, medical treatises, geographers’ accounts or poetic and literary works.
 The first traces 15 of its use go back 4000 years.
 Furthermore the Arabian incense trade would have developed 15B between the end of the Bronze Age or early Iron Age.
 This resin was burned both in a domestic and religious context, from Mesopotamia to Rome.
 This resin is best known in the Western world for its association with the three wise men who offered Jesus the three precious gifts : gold, frankincense and myrrh.
 Incense in Oman is considered a status symbol.

-Much research is underway to truly determine the therapeutic virtues of this product, as well as its ability to cure for example cancer and rheumatism.
+Much research have been done 15C , some are underway to truly determine the therapeutic virtues of this product, as well as its ability to cure for example cancer and rheumatism.
 These virtues are not simple assertions without foundations.
-These are virtues discovered by Hopkins University in the United States and by Qabous University in Oman.
+These are virtues discovered by Hopkins University in the United States and by Qaboos University in Oman.